robkorn/blockchain-ruminations/universal_dApp_interface.md

 Furthermore, since we are abstracting out dApp out of any single instantiation by means of an interface definition, we can now also package our dApp in a generalizable and standardized way.
 All of the data/files can be put together in a pre-defined package format (say with the `.dApp` extension) which allows for a dApp to be easily utilized by any and all `.dApp` supporting tooling.

 In the future wallets could allow importing of `.dApp` packages which automatically generate GUIs right in the wallet itself that users utilize to interact with the dApp.
-This makes it considerably easier for dApps to be tested, shared, and thus decentralizing the front-end of dApps (which often rely on webpages and/or only provide a single front-end period that is tied to a specific wallet).
+This makes it considerably easier for dApps to be  used, tested, and shared.
+Thus we can begin to decentralize and broaden the front-end of dApps substantially (which often rely on webpages and/or only provide a single front-end that is tied to a specific wallet).

 In addition, there is a lot to be gained in the realm of polished custom-made dApp front-ends from this setup as well.
 If a developer obtains a `.dApp`, they could use a library/framework which plugs right in and allows them to use css/html/js to specify the design & the flow of the GUI manually.
 The developer also has the guarantee that all user-provided inputs are valid before submitting the transaction, thus simplifying the entire development process while enriching the experience with more safety.